nicolyoshikawa/pour-d/README.md

 </p>

 > [Pour'd](https://pourd.onrender.com/) is a clone of Untappd created by Eric Kinder, Nicol Yoshikawa, and Huey Nguyen.
 This is a work in progress because creativity is at an all-time low after completing this project.
 (Summary of what the project is and what it does)
+>
+> ## Technologies Used

+Pour'd was built using the following technologies:

+- Python
+- Flask
+- SQLAlchemy/Alembic
+- WTForms
+- JavaScript
+- React
+- Redux

 ![image](https://github.com/nicolyoshikawa/pour-d/assets/78172054/c4d9ef19-e79c-4fe0-8804-e1164b621846)